amaranand360/portfolio-project/README.md

 - **React**: A JavaScript library for building user interfaces, used for the dynamic and responsive front end.
 - **Vite**: A fast and modern build tool used for bundling and optimizing the React codebase.
 - **Python3**: Used for backend scripting, handling form submissions, or any data processing requirements.
+- **JavaScript Libraries**: Various libraries were used to enhance the functionality of the site.
+- **Font Awesome**: Used for adding scalable vector icons and social media links across the site.

 ## Features